CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [Is it possible to alter a CSS stylesheet using JavaScript?
 (NOT the style of an object, but the stylesheet itself)]: https://stackoverflow.com/a/38133146/9935654
 [How can I choose a legible color to draw text on a bar in a d3js chart?]: https://stackoverflow.com/a/30781850/9935654
 [Calculating contrasting colours in javascript]: https://stackoverflow.com/a/70360753/9935654
+[Regular expression for floating point numbers]: https://stackoverflow.com/a/12643073/9935654
+[How to center a checkbox in a table cell?]: https://stackoverflow.com/a/5048620/9935654
+[Placing border inside of div and not on its edge]: https://stackoverflow.com/a/52319334/9935654
+[create fonts subset using opentype.js getting "OTS parsing error: cmap: Failed to parse table" error]: https://stackoverflow.com/a/56901822/9935654

 {{< /table/bootstrap-table >}}